brwilary23/Wilary-Python-Portfolio/NERStreamlitApp/README.md

 - Tag labels directly from your input
 - Create multiple label and pattern combinations
 - See your information visualized using displacy
+- Add as many labels and patterns as you want

 **Example Input Sentence**